Role of the Lieutenant-Governor

 Professor James Angus AO FAA FAHMS (Hon) BSc, PhD (U Syd)

-Professor James Angus was sworn in as Lieutenant-Governor of Victoria on 12 November 2021.
+Professor James Angus AO was sworn-in as Lieutenant-Governor of Victoria on 12 November 2021.

-He is currently a Director of the Royal Children’s Hospital Foundation, Chair of the Campus Council at The Children’s, Chair of the Australian Advisory Council on the Medicinal Use of Cannabis, Director of The Jack Brockhoff Foundation, Director of Science Australia Gender Equity Ltd and a Director of National Stem Cell Australia Foundation.
-He has been Honorary Secretary of the Victorian Rhodes Scholarship Committee.
+The Lieutenant-Governor is currently a Director of the Royal Children’s Hospital Foundation, Chair of the Campus Council at The Children’s, Chair of the Australian Advisory Council on the Medicinal Use of Cannabis, Director of The Jack Brockhoff Foundation, Director of Science Australia Gender Equity Ltd and a Director of National Stem Cell Australia Foundation.
+He was previously Honorary Secretary of the Victorian Rhodes Scholarship Committee and in 2023, was appointed as the inaugural Chair of the Cumming Global Centre for Pandemic Therapeutics.